raspishake/rsudp/docsrc/troubleshooting.rst

 as to what is going on, and check relevant sections below.

 By far the most common problem you'll run into if you are a first-time user is the inability to see data coming in.
-Once you have a good setup worked out, you will typically be able to start and run this program without errors.

 .. _remote: